 AMP prepaid for a long-term power supply agreement (the "Prepaid Agreement") in August 2007.
 The total amount of the Prepaid Agreement was \$312,900,083, and it is for a 65-month period.
 AMP is amortizing the cost of the power over the life of the Prepaid Agreement.
 AMP records the amount expected to be amortized over the next twelve months as a current asset in the accompanying consolidated balance sheets.
-AMP has concluded that the Prepaid Agreement qualifies for a normal purchase sale exemption in accordance with FASB's standard on accounting for derivative instruments.
+AMP has concluded that the Prepaid Agreement qualifies for a normal purchase sale exemption in accordance with the Financial Accounting Standards Board (the "FASB") standard on accounting for derivative instruments.